-- Maintain and develop staff expertise in all aspects of participation. - This includes techniques for bridging language, cultural and economic differences that affect participation; ways to convey issues and information in meaningful ways to various cultural groups; and means for ensuring equitable representation for all segments of the population and sectors of the economy. - Support and encourage continuous improvements in the methods used to meet the public need for information and involvement. - The City knows methods for getting information out to the public is always evolving.
-We will continually seek new ways to engage the and keep the public involved throughout the process - Record results of public engagement and recount these results back to the public.
+- > Support and encourage continuous improvements in the methods used to meet the public need for information and involvement. - The City knows methods for getting information out to the public is always evolving.
+We will continually seek new ways to engage and keep the public involved throughout the process. - Record results of public engagement and recount these results back to the public.